 First, of course, is money.
 The 2009 fiscal crisis wiped out whatever gains we had made towards more productive summers.
 As the New York Times reported, summer school budgets were among the first areas school districts ransacked in their effort to cope with decreased funding levels.
 My evidence is purely anecdotal, but I have not seen any concentrated attempt to make summer programming a priority now that the money is again trickling in.

 Instead, to the extent summer programming exists, it is remedial only and responsive to high-stakes testing.
 In other words, summer school now exists as the place those who could not pass a mandatory promotion test go to so that they can pass that test.
 Many districts do not offer any programming for children unless there is a move-on-to-the-next-grade issue.
-Apparently, "an ounce of prevention is worth a pound of cure" does not apply.
+Apparently, an pound of cure is worth well more than an ounce of prevention.

 More than anything else, though, we have a standardization issue.
 Public school policy is largely a “one size fits all” proposition.
 The kids in Highland Park, Lake Travis and Southlake do not need engaging summer programming.
 More precisely, they do not need the schools to provide engaging summer programming because parents take on that role.
 The absence of need in the districts of influential lawmakers guarantees the absence of action in the districts where there is a need.
 You try telling Mrs. Park Cities that her kids will not be going to Camp Debutante O’ the Pines because school is still in session.